This article is co-authored by John Hulleman, Ph.D.

 UT Southwestern is conducting pre-clinical studies developing potential gene therapies that target mechanisms of disease apart from VEGF.
 This approach could reduce the need for patients to have frequent drug injections in their eyes.
 In fact, the goal is to find out how gene therapy can slow or even prevent AMD by targeting novel disease pathways, or how a disease develops.

 For example, one study involves introducing into the retina an adeno-associated virus (AAV) – a clinically approved, genetically altered, nontoxic virus.
-The AAV carries a specific DNA sequence that reprograms retinal cells and reestablishes defective cellular pathways.
+The AAV carries a specific DNA sequence that reprograms retinal cells and reestablishes defective cellular pathways, such as those involved in inflammation.
 This might help slow the progression of AMD and more aggressive eye conditions that cause rapid loss of retinal function at an early age.

 Some of our research uses mouse models to try to replicate certain aspects of AMD, although this is difficult with some disease characteristics.
 Preliminary studies suggest we can fine-tune signaling in mouse retinas to restore a balanced eye environment.
 In the future, we expect that similar gene therapies will be available to treat AMD and other complex eye diseases.